aschuma/aws-ec2-socks-proxy/README.md

 A more straightforward alternative is to use an encrypted SOCKS proxy tunnel, which allows you to route your local network traffic securely.
-When you use this proxy, all your applications will connect to an SSH server, which will forward the traffic to its intended destination.
-As a result third parties will not be able to monitor your traffic or restrict access to websites.
+When you use this proxy in your browser, the browser connects to an SSH server, which then forwards the traffic to its intended destination.
+As a result, third parties are unable to monitor your traffic or restrict access to websites because they are unaware of the browser's true location.

 This can be achieved as follows.